balcony tunes: looking after each other

 Website:

-The project stands as a testament to the power of grassroots creativity in addressing urban challenges and building resilient social structures.
-Today, the project lives on through the efforts of the local residents' association, which continues to maintain and expand the network.
+The project offers a modest yet powerful reminder of how grassroots creativity can respond to urban challenges and rehearse new forms of collective life.
+Today, it lives on through the stewardship of the local residents’ association, which continues to care for and expand the network.

 the tunes